damirius/rate-limiter/README.md

 One thing that we save is time of last request and other is `allowance` which indirectly represent number of tries left.

 # Storage
-Storage options can be introduced by implementing `Storage\RateLimiterStorageInterface`.
+Storage options can be introduced by implementing `Damirius\RateLimiter\Storage\RateLimiterStorageInterface`.
 Storage should be quick and simple since only thing we need to store are key->value pairs.

 # References